githwxi/ATS-Xanadu/srcgen2/README.md

 Around May of 2022, I decided to go forward with a modified plan of bootstrapping ATS3: I should instead use the compiler from ATS3 to JS to do it.
 While this compiler compiles quite slowly, I _felt_ that it should be adequate for the task of bootstrapping ATS3.
-Yes, it was barely adequate.
+Luckily, it was barely adequate.
 After a long struggle of nearly three years in length, I finally succeeded in bootstrapping ATS3 on the 29th of March of 2025.
 This was a big exciting moment for me, which is comparable to